tigerbeetle/tigerbeetle-node/README.md

 ### Transfer Flags

-The transfer `flag` value is a bitfield.
+The transfer `flags` value is a bitfield.
 See details for these flags in the [Transfers reference](https://docs.tigerbeetle.com/reference/transfers#flags).